Brad Sherman: Environment

-Sherman frequently holds seminars for Valley residents in his district, to address issues of home purchasing, home refinancing, and foreclosure avoidance.

-Civil liberties

-Sherman's legislative record received a 100% rating from the American Civil Liberties Union (ACLU) in 2011, a 100% from the National Organization for Women (NOW) in 2007–08, a 100% from the Human Rights Campaign in 2009–10, and a 98% rating from the NAACP in 2009–10.

-Sherman co-sponsored the Due Process Guarantee Act, which amends the Non-Detention Act of 1971 to provide that Congressional authorization of the use of military force does not authorize the indefinite detention without charge or trial of U.S. citizens.

-In 2011, Sherman voted against reauthorizing the Patriot Act because of concerns that it would infringe on certain civil liberties, including the "library provision" that allows the FBI to acquire records about what books a person has checked out from libraries.

-Foreign relations
+Foreign policy

 In August 2010, Sherman introduced legislation aimed at rescinding China's Most Favored Nation status as long as there was not "a more level playing field between our two nations".
 He said, "the U.S.-China trade relationship is horrendously lopsided".

 Sherman has introduced or co-sponsored more than 20 bills in the 111th and 112th Congresses that he says "enact tougher sanctions to isolate Iran economically and diplomatically".
 His efforts have included legislation designed to close loopholes for U.S. companies with subsidiaries operating in Iran, and to curtail U.S. funding of international organizations providing loans to Iran.

 Sherman has been a strong supporter and advocate of the U.S-Israel relationship, consistently supporting aid to Israel.
 In 2016, he called the American Israel Public Affairs Committee (AIPAC), Washington's chief pro-Israel lobbying and advocacy organization, "the single most important organization in promoting the U.S.-Israel alliance".
 In 2004, Sherman first introduced the U.S.-Israel Energy Cooperation Act.
 It provides grants to joint ventures between American and Israeli academics and private companies that conduct research and develop energy-efficient and renewable energy technologies.

 On July 9, 2014, Sherman appeared as a guest commentator on the Al Jazeera America's network.
 During his appearance, he criticized the network's Qatar-based owners for funding Hamas.
 Sherman said: "Every one of those rockets [fired by Hamas into Israeli cities] is a war crime, almost every one.
 Of course it's a war crime committed by Hamas.
 And of course the owners of this TV network help fund Hamas."
 Sherman emphasized that Hamas often aims attacks at civilian targets.
 The Qatari government owns Al Jazeera.